UWRealityLab/vrcapstone19sp-team2/docs/README.md

        - The tool, a key or a cutter, will be hidden inside the bath tube filled with water.
      - TV in the room will be operable.
        - it will play commercials in one channel and other channel will give player a hint to operate radio to seek for help.
+ - Yexiang Shao
+   - Added sounds effect to most of the game components:
+     - Oven open and finished "ding" sound
+     - Music box music with audios for inserting keys
+     - Secret door open/close
+     - Fuse box "click" sound
+   - Helicopter prototype: finished the animation of basic rotation and movement.
  - Plan for next week
-    - Finish the first puzzle.
+   - Qian Yan: Finish the first puzzle.
      - Give player hands
      - Take care of the physics of the chain that cuffs the player's hand
      - Finish the scripts that confine the movement of one hand.
+   - Yexiang Shao:
+     - Finish helicopter mechanism.
+Now I need to find or create a rope or ladder that could be dropped down from the helicopter for players to climb and then escape.
+This requires Qian's work to be done because we may need mechanism from player's hands.
+     - More sound effects:
+       - Window blinds open and close sound, etc.
+     - Since UI is an important element for us to demo our game, after finishing the tasks above, I will work with Jiwen on that.